 The three DRM systems that matter for OTT

-- Widevine (Google) - required by virtually all studio licenses for Android, Fire TV, Chrome, and most Smart TVs.
+- Widevine (Google) - required by virtually all studio licenses for Android, Fire TV, Chrome, Roku, and most Smart TVs.
 Three security levels: L1 (hardware-backed, required for HD/4K studio content), L2, and L3 (software, SD only).

-- PlayReady (Microsoft) - required by Roku, Xbox, and many Smart TVs.
+- PlayReady (Microsoft) - required by Xbox and Windows, and used on many Smart TVs.
 Two security levels: SL3000 (hardware-backed) and SL2000 (software).

 - FairPlay (Apple) - required for tvOS, iOS, and Safari playback.
 Hardware-backed by default.